Nithya72/DisasterTweetsClassificationApp/README.md

 # DisasterTweetsClassificationApp

-Predicts if the tweet refers to a disaster or not
+Predicts if the tweet refers to a disaster or not using LSTM Model